arinar/slQuery/README.md

 ### Pick from known Set of Blocks

-Using `'(i)'` you may restrict the selection to a candidate set of blocks given as an additional argument to the query - the i-th additional argument.
+Using `(i)` you may restrict the selection to a candidate set of blocks given as an additional argument after the query string. `(i)` then matches only, if the result is also in the set of blocks given by the i-th additional argument.

 ```matlab
 >> slQuery('(1)Inport', slQuery('+Selected'))